cancerberoSgx/cli-driver/README.md

 client.destroy()
 ```

-## Using async/await or good old promises
+## Example: Using async/await or good old promises

 ```js
 import Driver from 'cli-driver'